dafeixiao/CSpline_test/README.md

 organized from: https://github.com/ZhuangLab/storm-analysis

-follow the notebook to test the accuracy of the PSF generation
+follow the notebook to implement this test.